 It works like braces except it’s not as noticeable or as permanent.
-This type of smile repair is a clear, custom-made aligner that fits perfectly in your mouth.
+This type of smile repair is a clear, custom-made aligner that fits in your mouth.
 Its job is to manipulate your teeth into a new position using high-tech methods to do so.
-The aligners are changed approximately every two weeks, and you might wear them as few as six months or as long as 18 depending on the shape and position of your teeth.
+The aligners change approximately every two weeks.
+You might wear them as few as six months or as long as 18 depending on the shape and position of your teeth.

-Your orthodontist takes a mold of your teeth, and a computer creates as custom aligner fit just for your mouth.
+Your orthodontist takes a mold of your teeth.
+A computer creates a custom aligner fit for your mouth.
 No two aligners are the same, and you’re going to find that this is a nice alternative to traditional braces.
-The primary benefit of these aligners is they are not permanent, but they are also nowhere near as noticeable as traditional braces.
+The primary benefit of these aligners is they are not permanent.
+They are also nowhere near as noticeable as traditional braces.

-– They’re clear and subtle in your mouth so others don’t notice them
+- They’re virtually invisible and subtle in your mouth so others don’t notice them

 - You don’t worry about a restricted diet due to the dangers of damaging your braces